StudyCamp/searchify/searchify/README.md

 ### Welcome to Searchify!

-This is a backend application developed using Django that allow users to upload, share, and search for images.
+This is a backend application developed using Django as a demonstration that allows user to upload, share, and search for images and find other users.

 ### Searchify App